-Mice with wireless charging, like the Asus ROG Chakram and Corsair Dark Core RGB Pro SE are gaining popularity because they let you to use your mouse wirelessly without ever having to plug it in for a charge, so long as you're using the right mouse pad, like the Omen by HP Outpost.
+Mice with wireless charging, like the Asus ROG Chakram and Corsair Dark Core RGB Pro SE, are convenient because they let you to use your mouse wirelessly without ever having to plug it in for a charge, if you're using a supporting mouse pad, like the Omen by HP Outpost.
 Besides Qi wireless charging, it has a USB Type-A passthrough port and reversible surface.
-You’ll have to pay a lot ($100), but it’s hard to find a rival with these capabilities.
+You’ll pay a lot ($100), but it’s hard to find a rival with these capabilities.
 It also connects via USB Type-C but includes an adapter for USB Type-A ports.

 The pad’s sturdy and heavy (1.53 pounds).
 Like the SteelSeries QCK Prism above, its reversible surface has a hard plastic side for quick mouse movements and a cloth one for more control.
 But the Outpost’s pad is much harder to flip.
 Plus, we wonder about the longevity of the thin, octagonal sticky strip that holds the mouse surface down after many swaps.

 You only get two RGB zones here, and one is a small Omen logo.
 Omen Command Center software lets you pick between static color (presets or a color slider with RGB values and intensity slider) or animations.
 There are three pre-made animations for the Omen logo and four for the second zone surrounding the gaming surface.
 We appreciate that each animation also has up to four color schemes: Spectrum, Ocean (our favorite), Jungle and Volcano.